 - Wonder.
-GSENM is a place unlike anywhere else in the world.
+Grand Staircase is a place unlike anywhere in the world.
 We seek to inspire curiosity and learning through our work.

 - Preservation.
 The rich cultural, geologic, historic, and biological wonders of the Monument must be preserved for posterity.

 - Passion.
-Our shared appreciation and love for this place propels our work forward.
+Our shared appreciation and love for this place propels all that we do.

 - Partnership.
 Our mission is only possible through collaboration.

 - Science.
-GSENM was established for its outstanding scientific value.
-Science belongs at the heart of Monument management and conservation – this includes Indigenous science and Traditional Ecological Knowledge.
+Science belongs at the heart of Monument management and conservation, including Indigenous science and Traditional Ecological Knowledge.

 - Justice, Equity, Diversity, and Inclusion.
-GSENM belongs to all of us.
-We are committed to making the Monument a place where all people feel welcome and all perspectives are respected.
+We are committed to making the Monument a place that is respected as the ancestral home of the Indigenous communities who have been here since time immemorial.
+We are also committed to ensuring that the Monument is a place where all people feel welcome and all perspectives are respected.